apache/gravitino/docs/iceberg-rest-service.md

 * Support Iceberg REST API defined in Iceberg 1.3.1, support all namespace&table interface. `Token`, `ReportMetrics` and `Config` interface are not supported yet.
 * Worked as a catalog proxy, supports HiveCatalog and JdbcCatalog for now.
 * Build with Iceberg `1.3.1`, which means the Iceberg table format version is `1` by default.
+* When writing to HDFS, the Gravitino Iceberg REST server can only operate as the specified HDFS user when startup and does not yet support proxying to other HDFS users. see *How to access Hadoop* in document *How to customize Gravitino server configurations* gravitino-server-config for more details.

 ## How to start the Gravitino Iceberg REST server